 Understanding Therapy For Addiction Recovery

-An integral part of rehab is therapy for substance abuse.
+An integral part of rehabilitation is therapy for substance abuse.
 Therapy allows patients seeking treatment to heal with a variety of options.
-Different rehabs will offer options depending on factors like location, cost, and intended focal group; however, many offer therapies like group therapy, one-on-one therapy, and family counseling as standard therapies.
+Different rehabs will offer options depending on factors like location, cost, and intended focal or specialized groups; however, many offer therapies like group therapy, one-on-one therapy, and family counseling as standard therapies.

-Therapy helps the individual engage and recover on a different level, and depending on which treatment the individual receives, can help them build trust and self-confidence.
-Furthermore, it helps provide the patient with awareness or motives for substance abuse they may not have been aware of.
+Therapy provides the individual with education regarding their addiction, relapse, and the recovery processes, and helps them learn about healthy coping and communication skills, as well as how to build and establish a supportive recovery network.
+Treatment can help heal shame and guilt, and build trust and a positive self-image.
+Furthermore, it helps the patient explore motives, triggers, and warning signs for substance abuse they may not have been aware of.
 By uncovering the root of addiction, patients can better understand the value of getting treated in a supportive facility.
-Therapies can be broken down into groups depending on their function, such as:
+There are different therapy approaches, such as:

 Behavioral (Cognitive and Dialectical Behavioral therapy)